ActiveQuery/Governance/CONTRIBUTION_POLICY.md

 Needless to say all dependencies included and distributed with ActiveQuery must be compatible with this license.

-ActiveQuery Compliance Team will review and make appriate checks in this reagrd before accepting any contribution.
+ActiveQuery Compliance framework runs close review and makes appropriate checks in this regard before accepting any contribution.
 Adverse consequence may be in rejection or repeal of accepted submissions.
-Thus, contributors must make due deligence checks before submiting contibutions, with dependencies included.
+Thus, contributors must make due diligence checks before submitting contributions, with dependencies included.

 ### 3.A.
 Open Software License v.
-3.0 Compatiblity Chart
+3.0 Compatibility Chart

-This is not an exhustive list, and may be subject to change without perior notice.
+This is not an exhaustive list, and may be subject to change without prior notice.

 | Software | Artwork |
 | ------------- | ------------- |